HIZ

 Missions (BMIS) 3070 – Field Work in Missions (1-3): Field work is done under the supervision of a faculty member or a person appointed by the dean in a mission field at home or. abroad.
 Before the field work experience begins, a written proposal must be submitted to the dean for approval.
 May be taken more than once with consent of dean.
 HIZ Students: This course may not be taken concurrent with BMIN 4050.

-BMIS 3020 – Development Ministry (3): NOTE: All HIZ students must enroll and be present on-site for BMIS 3020 for 0 or 3 hours during intersession prior to the to the HIZ semester.
-Students wanting to utilize 3 hours credit during the HIZ semester for this course must enroll in the course for 3 hours during intersession.
+BMIS 3020 – Development Ministry (3): NOTE: All HIZ students must enroll and be present on-site for BMIS 3020 for 0 or 3 hours during the first week of intersession prior to the to the HIZ semester.
+Students wanting to utilize 3 hours credit during the HIZ semester for this course must enroll in the course for 3 hours for the duration of the summer.
 This course is taught at the Global Village facility at H.U.T.
 (Harding University Tahkodah).
 Through cross-cultural simulation, the course provides hands-on training in various types of benevolent outreach to the poor, intensive gardening, livestock management, water development and sanitation, appropriate technology, and primary health care.
 Students are also introduced to theological as well as strategic issues in relief and development.
-Fulfills 3 credits of the 6 hours required for Global Perspectives (when enrolled in for 3 hours only).
-(Only one BMIS course may be counted for Global Perspectives.)

 BMIN 4050 – Ministry Internship (1): The course exists in order to give future ministers supervised, hands-on experience within structured ministry setting.
 HIZ students: This course may not be taken concurrent with BMIS 3070.